The Purple Comet! Math Meet

 - Teams may enter either as a middle school team or a high school team.
 The competition problems for middle school teams will be fewer in number and of a lower degree of difficulty than those for high school teams.

-- Each team is given a team name at the time that the team supervisor registers the team.
+Each team is given a team name at the time that the team supervisor registers the team.
 Team names may be edited if deemed inappropriate by the contest judges or if there are two teams with the same name.
+Because team names are subject to approval, team names do not appear on the List of All Teams for a period of time after the team is registered.
+Teams may begin the competition before their team name are approved.

 - The contest is conducted via Internet web form.
 Teams may fill in answers to the contest problems during the prescribed time for their team (60 minutes for middle school teams, 90 minutes for high school teams) following the start of their contest clock.
 At any time during the competition, contestants can click the SUBMIT button to submit their team's entry.
 Answers may be submitted multiple times by the same team, but for each problem only the last answer received before the contest ends will be accepted and graded.
 Partial submissions are accumulated.
 Consequently, if a team submits an answer to problem 1 and later wises to submit an answer to problem 2, there is no need to resubmit the answer to problem 1.